Average Annual Total Returns

 - Diversification - The Fund offers diversification with a portfolio of over 100 Shariah-compliant companies in diverse business sectors.

-- Low Expenses - The Fund is a no load fund with one of the lowest annual fees of Shariah-compliant funds available.
-(Source: Allied Asset Advisors)
+- Low Expenses - The Fund is a no load fund.

-- Accessibility and Flexibility -The Fund is available at Charles Schwab One Source, the largest mutual fund marketplace.
+- Accessibility and Flexibility - The Fund is available at Charles Schwab One Source.
 In addition, it is available through Ameritrade, Scottrade, VanGuard 401K Plans and TD Waterhouse.
 The Fund offers flexible accounts and services including telephone purchase and redemption, and check writing.

 Diversification does not assure a profit or protect against a loss in a declining market.